mig5000/IP-Geolocation-Lookup-Tool/README.md

 🌍 IP Geolocation Lookup Tool
 A powerful command-line tool for retrieving detailed geolocation information about IP addresses using multiple APIs with automatic fallback.
+🚀 How to start:
+download the zip archive, run the .exe file, or download the open source code and run it

 ✨ Features
 Feature	Description